hanscappelle/qwik/README.md

 # What

 Simple and free sport app with a focus on keeping it healthy.
+Available in Google Play store https://play.google.com/store/apps/details?id=be.hcpl.android.qwik and code can be found on github https://github.com/hanscappelle/qwik

 ## Versie